bcit-ci/CodeIgniter/user_guide_src/source/libraries/file_uploading.rst

 	.. method:: do_upload([$field = 'userfile'])

-		:param string $field: name of the form field
+		:param	string	$field: Name of the form field
+		:returns:	TRUE on success, FALSE on failure
-		:returns: bool
+		:rtype:	bool

 		Performs the upload based on the preferences you've set.